 • Furnace filter: $10-$30

-In many cases, this problem is linked to an incorrect thermostat setting or a dirty air filter that’s restricting airflow.
-Follow the steps above to fix the issue.
+In many instances, this problem is tied to an incorrect thermostat setting or a dirty air filter that’s restricting airflow.
+Follow the steps above to resolve the issue.

 If it’s extremely cold outside or you like your home to be warm, your furnace may be working for a long time.

-Otherwise, there might be an issue with the blower motor or your ductwork may be leaking air, forcing your furnace to run constantly to make up for the lost air.
+Otherwise, there might be a problem with the blower motor or your ductwork may be losing air, making your furnace run continuously to make up for the lost air.

 Estimated Repair Cost